quananhle/Python/Software Engineering Practicing/Study Plan/Algorithm/Algorithm I/Day 12 - Dynamic Programming/198. House Robber/README.md

         n = len(nums)

         @lru_cache(None)
-        def dp(i):
+        def dp(curr):
             # Base case
-            if i < 0:
+            if curr < 0:
                 return 0

             # Recurrence relation:
             # Must always rob at least one house -> which house to rob at the beginning?
-1 or 2?
+Current house or next?
-            # If decide to rob house 1, gain the money from the current house and go to 2 houses down
+            # If decide to rob current house, gain the money from the current house and go to 2 houses down
-            # If decide to rob house 2, gain no money from the current house
+            # If decide to rob next house, gain no money from the current house
-            return max(dp(i - 1), dp(i - 2) + nums[i])
+            return max(dp(curr - 1), dp(curr - 2) + nums[curr])

+        # Start robbing from the last house
         return dp(n - 1)
 ```